 Child safeguarding is specifically focused on preventative actions to ensure that all children are protected from deliberate or unintentional acts that lead to the risk of or actual harm.

 The goal of child safeguarding is to create and maintain a safe culture that is child-focused and community-driven through sustained and meaningful engagement with children, their families, communities and all representatives.

 At Save the Children, child safeguarding is a commitment to be a safe organization for children.
 The Child Safeguarding Policy and Procedures along with the Code of Ethics, are the foundation for safe programming standards, which reflect Save the Children’s commitment to first prevent harm and abuse, and then report and respond whenever concerns arise

 What is the difference between child safeguarding and child protection?

-Child protection refers to actions done to protect specific children from concerns of risk or harm.
-Where as child safeguarding refers to a set of policies, procedures and practices employed to make a business safe for all children they work with.
+Child safeguarding is about making Save the Children safe for children.
+Child safeguarding refers to a set of policies, procedures and practices employed to make a business safe for all children they work with.
+1

 What is the difference between child safeguarding and child welfare?

 Child welfare is making the community safe for children.

 At Save the Children, it includes claims of child abuse that happen externally and/or that are required by law or local norms to be reported to local authorities, which may include familial, communal or institutional child abuse allegations.